 You can create categories to further identify and filter your communication lists.
-The Communication List Categories page is located at Admin Tools > Communications > Communication List Categories.
+The

 Rock ships with one category, called "Public", but you can create as many categories as you want.
 For example, you could create a category called "Staff Only" to use when creating communication subscription blocks you want only to be available to staff members.
 Categories can have child categories as well.
 You can use communication list categories in a number of ways: for paring down the recipients in your communication lists, in creating subscribe/unsubscribe blocks in your organization's website, for creating data views to use when filtering communication lists...
 The more you use them, the more you're going to see how extensive they are.
 We'll be talking about communication list categories a little later in the Communication Preferences chapter.